rss logo

 Securing Kibana

-• Run the kibana-encryption-keys script and copy the values below settings:
+• Run the kibana-encryption-keys script and copy the generated values:

 root@host:~# /usr/share/kibana/bin/kibana-encryption-keys generate